mihiro10/tracking_iss/README.md

 ... etc.
 ```

-To specify the range of these epochs, a query parameters can be added.
+To specify the range of these epochs,query parameters can be added.
 ```
 curl localhost:5000/epochs?limit=int&offset=int
 ```